AndreiChristian/GITnGITHUB/README.md

 # Git & GitHub Learning Guide

-This guide covers the basic commands and operations in Git, a powerful version control system.
+This guide covers the basic commands and operations in Git, a powerful version control system!

 ## Git Basics